Cyber Sled: Arcade

 The arcade game was first published by Namco in Japan on March 27, 1993 and later in North America by Namco America in October.
 The game was also released in Europe during 1993.
 The original arcade version was released for the Wii Virtual Console in Japan on May 19, 2009.

 PlayStation

-A console version of Cyber Sled was released for Sony's PlayStation in 1995.
+A console version of Cyber Sled was released for the PlayStation in 1995.
 It was originally slated as a launch game for the PlayStation.
 It features more characters than the arcade version, and a choice between the original arcade graphics, or a more realistic texture mapped mode.
 The PlayStation version was released through the PlayStation Store in Japan on June 26, 2013, and in North America on January 28, 2014.